emanuelefirmani/get-git-english/docs/introduzione.rst

 This handbook is a bit different from the others.

-Many texts I have read re git are concerned about introducing you to basic commands and leave to more advanced chapters the description of the model of internals, or they skip it at all.
+Many texts I have read re git are concerned about introducing you to basic commands and leave the description of the model of internals to more advanced chapters, or they skip it at all.

 But I noticed that if you learn git starting with basic commands, you are risking to end up using it like a tool that is vaguely similar to SVN, but